jessiewang-hongyan/sentiment_analysis_ml675/README.md

 3. In *hparams.txt*, add epochs, model structures, hyperparameters, final train/val loss and accuracy
 4. Push all files except the checkpoint in that folder

-**Important**: Please do not upload checkpoint to github, as the file is too large to push.
+**Important**: Please do not upload checkpoint to github, as the file is too large to push